bmoscon/cryptofeed/docs/high_level.md

 * `config`
 * `callbacks`

 `channels` are the data channels for which you are interested in receiving updates.
 Examples are TRADES, TICKER, and L2_BOOK.
 Not all exchanges support all channels. `symbols` are the trading symbols.
-Every symbol in `symbols` will subscribed to every channel in `channels`.
+Every symbol in `symbols` will be subscribed to every channel in `channels`.
 If you wish to create a more granular subscription, use the `subscription` option.
 The `config` kwarg can be used to specify exchange specific configuration information.
 See the [config](config.md) doc for more information.

 The supported data channels are: